 Key changes introduced

-The Dodd-Frank Act, enacted in 2010, brought significant changes to the reporting of regulatory assets under management (RAUM) for investment advisors.
+The Dodd-Frank Act, enacted in 2010, changed how investment advisors report regulatory assets under management (RAUM).
 It established new thresholds requiring firms with over $100M in RAUM to register with the SEC within 90 days, while those below that figure must register with state regulators.

-This shift aimed at enhancing oversight and transparency within the investment advisory sector, ensuring a more robust regulatory framework to protect investors' interests.
+The goal was tighter oversight and more transparency in the investment advisory sector, with a stronger regulatory framework protecting investors' interests.

 Implications for advisors